Hyperparathyroidism: Regulation of PTH

+PTH stimulates the production of 1-alpha-hydroxylase in the proximal convoluted tubule.
+This enzyme activation hydroxylates inactive 25-hydroxycholecalciferol to active vitamin D (1, 25 dihydroxycholecalciferol).
+Active vitamin D allows for calcium absorption through transcellular and paracellular pathways.

 Secondary hyperparathyroidism occurs if the calcium level is abnormally low.
 The normal glands respond by secreting parathyroid hormone at a persistently high rate.
 This typically occurs when the 1,25 dihydroxyvitamin D3 levels in the blood are low and hypocalcemia is present.
 A lack of 1,25 dihydroxyvitamin D3 can result from a deficient dietary intake of vitamin D, or from a lack of exposure of the skin to sunlight, so the body cannot make its own vitamin D from cholesterol.
 The resulting hypovitaminosis D is usually due to a partial combination of both factors.
 Vitamin D3 (or cholecalciferol) is converted to 25-hydroxyvitamin D (or calcidiol) by the liver, from where it is transported via the circulation to the kidneys, and it is converted into the active hormone, 1,25 dihydroxyvitamin D3.
 Thus, a third cause of secondary hyperparathyroidism is chronic kidney disease.
 Here the ability to manufacture 1,25 dihydroxyvitamin D3 is compromised, resulting in hypocalcemia.

 Diagnosis

 The gold standard of diagnosis is the PTH immunoassay.
-Once an elevated PTH has been confirmed, the goal of diagnosis is to determine whether the hyperparathyroidism is primary or secondary in origin by obtaining a serum calcium level:
+Once an elevated PTH has been confirmed, the goal of diagnosis is to determine the type of hyperparathyroidism (primary, secondary, or tertiary hyperparathyroidism) by obtaining a serum calcium, phosphate, and PTH levels.

-Tertiary hyperparathyroidism has a high PTH and high serum calcium.
-It is differentiated from primary hyperparathyroidism by a history of chronic kidney failure and secondary hyperparathyroidism.
+Primary hyperparathyroidism has high calcium, vitamin D, and PTH levels and a low phosphate level.
+Secondary hyperparathyroidism has low serum calcium and vitamin D levels, and high phosphate and PTH levels.
+Tertiary hyperparathyroidism has high serum calcium, phosphate, and PTH and low vitamin D levels.
+Tertiary hyperparathyroidism is differentiated from primary hyperparathyroidism by a history of chronic kidney failure and secondary hyperparathyroidism.

 Hyperparathyroidism can cause hyperchloremia and increase renal bicarbonate loss, which may result in a normal anion gap metabolic acidosis.
+ALP level can be elevated due to bone turnover.
+Additionally further tests can be completed to rule out other causes and complications of hyperparathyroidism including a 24-hour urinary calcium for familial hypocalciuric hypercalcemia, DEXA scan to evaluate for osteoporosis, osteopenia, or fragility fractures, and genetic testing.
+Additionally a CT scan without contrast or renal ultrasound can be done to assess for nephrolithiasis and/or nephrocalcinosis if there is concern for it.

 Differential diagnosis

-Familial benign hypocalciuric hypercalcaemia can present with similar lab changes.
-In this condition, the calcium creatinine clearance ratio, however, is typically under 0.01.
+Differential diagnoses of hypercalcemia include humoral hypercalcemia of malignancy, renal failure, malignant bone destruction (such as multiple myeloma, metastatic breast cancer, lymphoma), thiazide diuretics, lithium, immobilization, hyperthyroidism, milk alkali syndrome, multiple endocrine adenomatosis syndromes, and granulomatous diseases.
+Additionally, familial benign hypocalciuric hypercalcamia can present with similar lab changes.
+In this condition, the calcium creatinine clearance ratio, however, is typically under 0.01 due to the low levels urine calcium.